formly-js/angular-formly/README.md

 ## Other Notes

+### CSS Classes

+The resulting form element has the class `formly` and each field has the class `formly-field`.

 ### Validation

 Formly uses angular's built-in validation mechanisms.
 See the [angular docs](https://docs.angularjs.org/guide/forms) for more information on this.

 The form name is what you specify on the `formly-form` directive as the `name` attribute.
 If you're using a custom template, to specify a field name use the `formly-dynamic-name` directive where the value is an expression which would return the name.
 This expression is only run once, and it is run immediately.
 Formly will add a `formField` property to the field, and you can reference that in your template with `options.formField` to get access to properties like `$invalid` or `$error`.
 See the bootstrap templates for an example.

 You can also specify custom validation in your JSON.
 See the field called `validators` for more information on this.
 If you wish to leverage this in a custom template, use the `formly-custom-validation` directive and pass `options.validators` to it.

 ### Global Config